 When packing for a tropical holiday, it’s important to get it right before you go so you have everything you need on your break.
 Here are some tips on packing for your getaway.

 Beach holidays are among the easiest to pack for, as you have a pretty good idea what you’ll be doing day in, day out.
 Firstly, it’s essential you don’t forget your swimsuit, as you’ll be living in this most days.
 Then you should also think about what you should wear when you’re not dipping into the water.
-If you’re like me, you’ll take more photos during your getaway than at any other time of the year, so it’s worthwhile making sure the clothes and accessories you’re pictured in are among your best.
+You’ll be taking more photos during your getaway than at any other time of the year, so it’s worthwhile making sure the clothes and accessories you’re pictured in are among your best.

-As you’ll spend most of your time on the beach or in the sea, you don’t want to wear anything too glamorous during the day, but a stylish sarong, dress or playsuit will look timeless and chic for ladies, while shorts and a linen shirt is a smart look for men.
+As you’ll spend most of your time on the beach or in the sea, you don’t want to wear anything too glamorous during the day, but a stylish sarong or dress will look timeless and chic for ladies, while shorts and a linen shirt is a smart look for men.

 Keep up with technology

 Some people like to visit a tropical island to escape from the modern world, but you should be deliberate in what technology you bring.
 While you might want to leave your laptop at home to avoid thinking about work, it will come in handy to research travel, make bookings, and have a bigger screen than your mobile for watching TV.